shun-li-casia/robotics_sdk_tda4vm/nodes/ti_sde/README.md

 ## LDC (Lense Distortion Correction)

 As shown in Figure 1, We use the LDC HWA to rectify left and right images.
 In order to use LDC, the rectification tables should be provided in the format that LDC support.
-It is a two-step process to create the rectification table in the LDC format.
+It is a two-step process to create the rectification table in the LDC format.br

-1. Generation of raw rectification table
+1. Generation of raw rectification table<br>
     A raw look-up table has `width x height x 2` entries in it, where width and height are the horizontal and vertical sizes of an image, to specify the horizontal and vertical pixel position in a source image that every pixel in a target image maps to.
 It may consist of two look-up tables of `width x height` for horizontal position and vertical position, respectively.
 A target image (i.e. rectified image) is created by fetching the pixel in a source image (i.e. unrectified image), which is specified by a raw look up table, for every pixel.
 For example, OpenCV stereo rectification function generates such a raw rectification table for given camera parameters.

-2. Convention of raw rectification table to LDC format
+2. Convention of raw rectification table to LDC format<br>

-    A raw rectification table is converted to the LDC format by the following pseudo code.
+    A raw rectification table is converted to the LDC format by the following pseudo code.<br>

     ```
     // mapX is a raw LUT for horizontal pixel position in Q3 format.
 Its size is width x height